MicahElliott/flowrist/README.md

 `Ctrl-v` is very common in Emacs (and others' paste) and is a far stretch.
 However, _god-mode_ takes care of this.

+**`w/h/n` DSFB takes practice.** With some lookahead, you'll know when to adjust index/middle/ring.
+Once you get used to it, they work well.
+This is probably the quirkiest arrangement in Flowrist, but will hopefully grow on you.

 **Indexes are overloaded**.
 Yes `tpmvd` together on left-index result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ dances.